-Cash Ahenakew (Ph.D.) is an associate professor in the Department of Education at the University of British Columbia.
-Cash is a Plains Cree, Ahtahkakoop Cree Nation member with ceremonial name pii tai poo taa (flying eagle).
-His positionality informs his program of interdisciplinary research based on a commitment to the development of Indigenous theories and mixed methodologies.
-This research addresses the complexities at the interface between Indigenous and non-Indigenous knowledges, education, pedagogy, methodology and ceremony.
-Presently, he is involved with Indigenous community-based participatory inquiry that examine how local knowledges and practices can inform the resurgence of Indigenous wisdom, knowledge, education, wellbeing, and healing practices.
-Recently, Cash has been nominated for a Canada Research Chair in Indigenous People’s Well-Being.
+Cash Ahenakew (Ph.D.) holds a CRC in Indigenous Peoples’ Well-being.
+He is also an associate professor in the Department of Education at the University of British Columbia.
+Dr. Ahenakew is a member of the Ahtahkakoop Cree Nation.
+His research is based in a commitment to the development of Indigenous theories, curriculum, pedagogies and mixed methodologies.
+His work addresses the complexities at the interface between Indigenous and non-Indigenous knowledges, education, methodology and ceremony.
+For more information, please refer to this UBC blog: https://blogs.ubc.ca/ahenakewcrc/

 PI for SSHRC (2015) funded project called: Re-imaging Aboriginal education for a shared future: examining Aboriginal Enhancement Agreements.